tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

             ---> Default I/O scheduler (Deadline) --->

-If you are using a generic Arch package for your kernel, you can simply append elevator=deadline to the kernel line in your /boot/grub/menu.lst The kernel entry would look something like:
+If you are using a generic Arch package for your kernel, you can simply append elevator=deadline to the kernel line commandline or permenantly to kernel line in your /etc/default/grub and run grub-mkconfig -o /boot/default/grub.cfg.
+The kernel entry would look something like:

     # (0) Arch 2.6.22
     title   Arch Linux